 - Pipedrive users: create a shared People filter in Pipedrive.
 Learn more.

-- Copper users: select a Tag, Contact type, or Lead status.
+- Copper users: select a Contact tag, Contact type, or Lead status.
 Learn more.

 - Hubspot CRM users: select the List that you've created in Hubspot.
 Learn more.